 The Preferred Approach – Town Centre and Retail consultation (12 January to 24 February 2017) identified retail and other main town centre uses over the plan period, along with the review of existing and production of new planning policy covering these topics.

-An integral part of the plan review process will be its integrated impact assessment (IIA).
-This process will fulfil the statutory requirements to carry out a sustainability appraisal (SA) and a strategic environmental assessment (SEA) as well as an equalities impact assessment (EqIA).
-While there is no statutory obligation to undertake a health impact assessment (HIA), this is a recognised process for considering the health impacts of plans and is widely seen as best practice.
+An integral part of the Plan Review process is its Integrated Impact Assessment (IIA).
+This process will fulfil the statutory requirements to carry out a Sustainability Appraisal (SA) and a Strategic Environmental Assessment (SEA), as well as an Equalities Impact Assessment (EqIA).
+While there is no statutory obligation to undertake a Health Impact Assessment (HIA), this is a recognised process for considering the health impacts of plans and is widely seen as best practice.
 It is therefore intended that the IIA incorporate a HIA.

-The first stage in the process has been the production of the IIA scoping report, which identifies relevant plans, policies and programmes, sets out the baseline social, environmental, economic, equalities and health characteristics of the district and draws from this to define a framework with which to undertake the integrated impact assessment of the plan review moving forwards.
+The first stage in the process is the production of the IIA Scoping Report, which identifies relevant plans, policies and programmes, sets out the baseline social, environmental, economic, equalities and health characteristics of the district and draws from this to define a framework with which to undertake the Integrated Impact Assessment of the Plan Review moving forwards.

 The Integrated Impact Assessment Scoping Report (PDF File, 3,716kb) was published for consultation alongside the issues paper and this has resulted in a Post consultation IIA Scoping Report (PDF File, 4,316kb) being produced.
-This has been used to inform the production of the preferred approach stage.
+This was used to inform the production of the Preferred Approach stage.